postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 !!!

 We can see our new `tsvector` column in the results now as well, since we used `SELECT *`.
 You'll notice that the `tsvector` contains the stemmed words from both the **title** and **body**, along with their position.
-The position information allows Postgres to support **phrase** matches as well as single keywords.
+The position information allows Postgres to support _phrase_ matches as well as single keywords.
 You'll also notice that _stopwords_, like "the", "is", and "of" have been removed.
 This is a common optimization for keyword search, since these words are so common, they don't add much value to the search results.

 ### Ranking

 Ranking is a critical component of search, and it's also where Machine Learning becomes critical for great results.
 Our users will expect us to sort our results with the most relevant at the top.
-A simple arithmatic relevance score is provided `ts_rank`.
+A simple arithmetic relevance score is provided `ts_rank`.
 It computes the Term Frequency (TF) of each keyword in the query that matches the document.
 For example, if the document has 2 keyword matches out of 5 words total, it's `ts_rank` will be `2 / 5 = 0.4`.
 The more matches and the fewer total words, the higher the score and the more relevant the document.

 With multiple query terms OR `|` together, the `ts_rank` will add the numerators and denominators to account for both.
 For example, if the document has 2 keyword matches out of 5 words total for the first query term, and 1 keyword match out of 5 words total for the second query term, it's ts_rank will be `(2 + 1) / (5 + 5) = 0.3`.
 The full `ts_rank` function has many additional options and configurations that you can read about in the [documentation](https://www.postgresql.org/docs/current/textsearch-controls.html#TEXTSEARCH-RANKING), but this should give you the basic idea.